bihealth/atlatl/README.md

 Then install atlatl via pip.
 `pip install .`

-Done, now you can use it.
-First test it:
+Done, now you can test and use it.

 ## Run Tests of atlatl
 #### Input Preprocessing